Rapido (company)

 Rapido is an Indian ride-hailing service, which primarily operates as a bike taxi aggregator.
 Its offerings also include auto rickshaw and taxicab hailing, parcel delivery, and third-party logistics services.

-Founded in 2015, the company is based in Bengaluru and operates in over 100 cities, but has run into legal troubles in several locations where bike taxis are not legal.
+Founded in 2015, the company is based in Bengaluru and operates in over 100 cities as of 2022.
+It has faced legal troubles in several locations where bike taxis are illegal.

 History

-The company was founded in 2015 as theKarrier by two IIT alumni and a PESU alumni – Aravind Sanka, Pavan Guntupalli, and SR Rishikesh.
+The company was founded in 2015 as theKarrier by two IIT alumni and a PESU alumnus – Aravind Sanka, Pavan Guntupalli, and SR Rishikesh respectively.
 In September 2018, reports were that Rapido has over 15,000 registered riders, with an average rides of 30,000 per day.
-Subsequently, Hero MotoCorp chairman Pawan Munjal and former Google India head Rajan Anandan picked up stakes in the company.
+Subsequently in 2016, Hero MotoCorp chairman Pawan Munjal and former Google India head Rajan Anandan acquired stakes in the company.

 In 2019, Rapido co-founder Aravind Sanka claimed that the company has created more than 500,000 jobs in India.
 In November 2019, the company claimed to have 1 crore registered users.

-After the breakout of the COVID-19 pandemic, Rapido expanded its operations in logistics, providing last-mile delivery of goods for local businesses and e-commerce companies.
+After the breakout of the COVID-19 pandemic in India, Rapido expanded its operations in logistics, providing last-mile delivery of goods for local businesses and e-commerce companies.
 In October 2020, Rapido launched on-demand auto rickshaw hailing services.

 In April 2022, the company received $180 million in a funding round led by Swiggy, raising the company's valuation to $830 million.
 The Series D round of funding also saw participation of TVS Motor Company, Westbridge, Shell Ventures, and Nexus Ventures.

 In 2023, Rapido introduced taxicab hailing on its app.

-In September 2024, Rapido became a unicorn after raising $200 million in Series E at a $1.1 billion valuation.
-In February 2025, it raised Rs 250 crore ($30 million) from Prosus at the same valuation.
-This funding, an extension of the Series E round, focuses on expanding operations, with Prosus acquiring shares via secondary transactions for early investors and employees to exit.
+In September 2024, Rapido became a unicorn after raising $200 million in its Series E round at a $1.1 billion valuation.

+In August 2025, Rapido launched its food delivery app called Ownly.